nadeemlab/DeepLIIF/README.md

 1. Load an IHC image and generate the tiles.
 3. For each tile
     1. Resize to 512x512 and transform to tensor.
-    2. Serilialize the tensor and use the inference API to generate all the masks
+    2. Serialize the tensor and use the inference API to generate all the masks
     3. Deserialize the results
 4. Stitch back the results and apply post-processing operations